Xu Fuguan: Biography

+Xu had served on Chiang Ka-shek's staff after the war, and suggested that he carry out a land reform program.
+But on Taiwan he grew disillusioned that Chiang did not adopt the democratic system but instead designated his son as his successor and asked Xu to pledge his loyalty.
+In 1957, according to his son, Hsu Woo-chun, the Nationalists became irritated at his criticisms and forced him out of the party, and in 1969 Tunghai forced him to retire.
+He then went to Hong Kong, where his main source of income was his writings.
+More than half of the pieces he wrote were composed in Hong Kong.

-Xu was a prolific writer and thinker and his collected works run to several volumes.
-While in both Taiwan and Hong Kong, Xu wrote frequently for newspapers.
+Xu was a prolific writer and wide-ranging thinker and his collected works run to several volumes.
+In both Taiwan and Hong Kong, Xu wrote both for newspapers and also his scholarly peers.
 Xu was the driving force behind the 1958 manifesto on Chinese Culture that is viewed by many scholars as a crowning achievement of New Confucianism.
 Regarding this manifesto, Xinzhong Yao states:

 "The first effort in reviving Confucianism in the 1950s was a document drawn up by Tang Junyi, Mou Zongsan, Zhang Junmai and Xu Fuguan and published on the first day of 1958, entitled 'A Declaration of Chinese Culture to the Scholars of the World' (wei zhongguo wenhua jinggao shijie renshi xuanyan 为中国文化敬告世界人士宣言).
 The declaration restates the authors' concerns about the direction of human development, the value of Chinese culture, and urges Western and Chinese scholars to understand Chinese culture, claiming that without a proper understanding of Chinese culture, the perception of China will be distorted and the Chinese will have no future."

+In the years of Opening and Reform in China, he believed that Deng Xiaoping was the right man to transform China.
+He did not accept the invitation to visit Beijijng, however.

 Xu died in Hong Kong in 1982.